thunder-red-star/villager-bot-auto-miner/README.md

 This is a selfbot addon to send commands to Villager NOT and get quick emeralds!

+(will be updated to beat the anti-bot mechanism every time Iapetus11 updates it)

 **NOTE: THIS IS A SELFBOT, WHICH IS EXPLICITLY BANNED BY DISCORD'S TOS.
 I DIDN'T PERSONALLY TEST (THEREFORE I DIDN'T BREAK THE TOS) THIS SO IF THERE IS AN ISSUE PLEASE PUT IT INTO ISSUES.
 USE AT YOUR OWN RISK**

 ## How to use